On this page

 How does liraglutide compare to semaglutide for weight loss?

 Semaglutide produces approximately twice the weight loss: ~15% body weight (STEP 1) vs. ~8% (SCALE).
 The difference is primarily pharmacokinetic — semaglutide's C-18 fatty diacid enables stronger albumin binding and a 7-day half-life vs. liraglutide's C-16 palmitic acid and 13-hour half-life.
-However, liraglutide has a longer safety track record (15+ years), pediatric approval (ages 12+), and may be available at lower cost.
+However, liraglutide has a longer safety track record (15+ years), was the first GLP-1 RA approved for adolescent obesity, and may be available at lower cost.

 Safety & side effects